lolscourge/Fall-Damage-Paper-Editor/README.md

 **Prepare your paper edit file:**
 - Open the paper edit document on Google Drive / Asana.
 - Select all the content and copy it.
-- Open a plain text editor (e.g. Notepad), paste the content, and save it as a `.txt` file.
+- Open a plain text editor (e.g. Notepad), paste the content, and save it as `NAME_Paper Edit.txt` file.
+IMPORTANT: Name is parsed from here.
 - In the panel, click **Browse** next to "Paper Edit (.txt)" and select that file.
 - See [format guide](#paper-edit-format) below for what the panel expects.